pkprincekumar7/annual-sports-event-full/new-structure/README.md

 ### Environment Setup

 - Each service ships a `.env.example`.
-Copy it to `.env` and fill values.
+Copy it to `.env` and fill secret values.
-- Redis is required for all services via `REDIS_URL`.
+- Non-secret settings live in `docker-compose.yml`.
 - Service-to-service calls forward the incoming `Authorization: Bearer <token>` header.
   No per-service tokens are supported.